rmglennon/minesweeper-node/README.md

 # minesweeper-node

-Minesweeper game as a Node.js console app
+Minesweeper game as a Node.js console app, created for Codecademy online class.